coliff/bootstrap-ie11/README.md

 ## Forcing IE11 Out of Compatibility Mode

-If Internet Explorer is running in Compatibility Mode, it'll behave like an eariler version which could prevent bootstrap-ie11 from working properly.
+If Internet Explorer is running in Compatibility Mode, it'll behave like an earlier version which could prevent bootstrap-ie11 from working properly.
 To ensure Internet Explorer 11 does not run your site in compatibility mode, add the following meta tag to your page:

 ```html
 <meta http-equiv="X-UA-Compatible" content="IE=edge">